sitingLi/AMC_simulations/README.md

 # AMC_simulations

-This folder includes all the simulation code in our manuscript.
+This folder includes all the simulation code in the manuscript “Adaptive-Mixture-Categorization (AMC)-based G-Computation and its Application to Trace Element Mixtures and Bladder Cancer Risk”.